asyncworking/aw-lambda-sendemail/README.md

 The following steps demonstrate how to implement and test in local environment.

-git clone this project and cd to the folder sendEmailLambda
+git clone this project and cd to this folder AW-LAMBDA-SENDEMAIL

-`cd sendEmailLambda`
+`cd AW-LAMBDA-SENDEMAIL`

 ### step 1: